alenpuzic/alenpuzic.github.io/_drafts/hosting-a-static-s3-site-with-ssl.md

 An optional company name []:YourCompany LLC
 {% endhighlight %}

-_The example above creates a 4096bit key for added security.
+_The example above creates a 4096bit key.
 However, some certificate authorities might ask you to use a 2048bit key instead.
-You can replace 'rsa:4096' with 'rsa:2048' above to lower the decrease key size._
+You can replace 'rsa:4096' with 'rsa:2048' above to decrease key size._

-This creates two files for you, example.key or your private key, and example.csr which is your CSR.
+This creates two files for you, example.key which is your private key, and example.csr which is your CSR.
 You'll upload the contents of example.csr to your certificate authority (CA) and they'll provide you certificate files.
 Keep your private key in a safe place and don't share it with anybody!

 There's one last thing we need to take care of.
-The private key that was generated in the step above is not in PEM format, which is required by CloudFront.
+The private key that was generated in the step above is not in PEM format, which is required by AWS.
 We need to convert the key into PEM.
+We can use the OpenSSL utility to do just that.

 {% highlight bash %}
 $ openssl rsa -in example.key -outform PEM -out example_pem.key